Banana Fritters

 This post may contain affiliate links.
 Please read our disclosure policy.

-I am continuing to share my love for epic breakfast recipes with my recipe for the very best Banana Fritters.
+I am continuing to share my love for epic breakfast recipes with my recipe for the very best quick and easy fritters made with bananas.

-They are soft, fluffy, and sweet but not overwhelmingly sweet (no added sugar!).
-AND the banana flavor in these fritters is ah-mazing.
+They are crunchy on the outside, soft, fluffy, and sweet on the inside, but not overwhelmingly sweet (no added sugar!).
+The flavor in these fritters really comes through.

 Also, check out my African Twisted Doughnuts and my guide on How To Make Puff Puff.